Gen. Patrick Caruana

 Tim serves on the Sanctity of Life Commission for his church body, the 2.5 million-member Lutheran Church-Missouri Synod, and has served as a deacon in his church for 25 years.
 He has been married to Jenny for more than 20 years; they have two sons, Tim and Paul.

-Jim Goodloe is senior vice president of the Tennessee Hospital Association (THA).
-His duties include executive responsibility for THA Solutions Group, Inc., a wholly owned subsidiary of THA, and coordinating THA’s activities with regard to physician relations.
-Prior to joining THA, he served as the chief operating officer at Humana Hospital McFarland, Lebanon, Tennessee; vice president of administration at Baptist Hospital, Nashville and in several senior management positions at the Baptist Health System of East Tennessee, Knoxville.
+Jim Goodloe spent over 40 years in senior health care leadership roles.
+He has retired from the Tennessee Hospital Association (THA) where his duties included executive responsibility for THA Solutions Group, Inc., a wholly owned subsidiary of THA, and coordinating THA’s activities with regard to physician relations.
+Prior to joining THA, he served as the chief operating officer at Humana Hospital McFarland, Lebanon, Tennessee; vice president of administration at Baptist Hospital, Nashville, and in several senior management positions at the Baptist Health System of East Tennessee, Knoxville.
+Jim is a Life Fellow in the American College of Healthcare Executives, and was a founding board member of the ACHE chapter in middle Tennessee.
+He has served as the chapter’s president and in 2009 received the ACHE Regent’s Award for Senior Healthcare Executives.

-Jim received a bachelor’s degree in business administration at Samford University and received a master’s degree in healthcare administration at the University of Houston/Clear Lake.
+Jim received a bachelor’s degree in business administration at Samford University and a master’s degree in healthcare administration at the University of Houston-Clear Lake.

 Ladonna Y. Lee